-If you want to save for your children’s future college costs but aren’t sure where to start, take a close look at 529 college savings plans.
+If 2021 is the year that you start saving for your children’s higher education, then explore 529 college savings plans.
 Set up by the federal government in 1996, 529s plans are the tax-advantaged way to save for whatever education comes after high school for your child.
 There are many reasons to save in a tax-free 529 plan, especially when compared to the typical, taxable bank savings account.

-529 plans allow higher education savings to grow in a tax-advantaged manner.
+529 plans allow your college savings to grow in a tax-advantaged manner.
 First, all earnings, including interest, grow tax-free.
-So, all this earned income is yours to use to cover qualified college costs without negative tax consequences.
+This means that all of the earned income is yours to use to cover qualified college costs without negative tax consequences.

 Second, all 529 plan withdrawals are tax-free when used qualified higher education expenses, which are those required costs for attendance at a school.

-In other words, an Ohio resident can take up to a $4,000 deduction from their state income taxes for each 529 plan with a different beneficiary.
-For example, if an Ohio account owner has three Ohio 529 plans for three children, they can maximize this tax benefit up to $12,000 per year.
+In other words, an Ohio resident can take up to a $4,000 deduction from their state income taxes for contributions to each Ohio 529 plan with a different beneficiary.
+For example, if an Ohio account owner has three Ohio 529 plans for three children and contributes $4,000 annually to each beneficiary, they can maximize this tax benefit up to $12,000 per year.
 The unlimited carry forward for the state income tax deduction means that $4,000 per year is not a contribution cap.
 The taxpayer can continue to subtract $4,000 per year, per beneficiary, from their Ohio taxable income until all the Ohio 529 Plan contributions have been deducted.

-There are other factors to help build up your 529 plan outside of the tax benefits.
+There are other factors to help build up your 529 plan as well as the tax benefits.
 Compound interest is a major source of growth for any savings program.
-For a 529 college savings plan, the compound interest is accrued not just on the original contribution but every contribution after the first one.
+For a 529 college savings plan, the compound interest is accrued not just on the original contribution but on every contribution.
 Compound interest is also added to the 529 investment options earnings and the already accumulated interest.

 If you would like to see the power of compound interest, use this calculator from U.S. Securities and Exchange Commission to input your information to see how compound interest can build up your college savings account.

-The effect of compounding is especially powerful over a long time period as the amount of earned interest grows larger and larger.
+The effect of compounding is especially powerful over a long time period as the amount of earned interest can grow larger and larger.
 This is an excellent reason to start as 529 fund as early as possible for your child.

 “Save here, go anywhere” with 529 plans

-Just because you saved in Ohio’s 529 Plan that doesn’t mean your child has to attend an Ohio college or university.
+Just because you saved in Ohio’s 529 Plan doesn’t mean your child has to attend an Ohio college or university.
 The same is true of other state’s 529 programs.
-Your 529 college savings plan can be used nationwide at any post-secondary educational institution, including four-year colleges or universities, two-year community colleges, trade or vocational schools, and certificate programs, or U.S. Labor Department accredited apprenticeship programs.
+Your 529 college savings plan can be used nationwide at any post-secondary educational institution, including four-year colleges or universities, two-year community colleges, trade or vocational schools, apprenticeships, and certificate programs, or graduate schools.
 If the school has a Federal School Code on the Free Application for Federal Student Aid (FAFSA), then the withdrawals to cover qualified higher education expenses at that school will be tax-free.